Surfing, long beach walks, and more: Guide to Liwliwa Beach with a budget below P2,000

 What to do / Activities in Liwliwa:

-Surfing is the main draw in Liwliwa, and lessons are usually P400 per hour while board rental is at P200.
+Surfing is the main draw in Liwliwa, and lessons are usually P600-700 per hour while board rental only is at P300.
 The waves for riding usually come during the rainy season (July to November), and even afterwards, till February.
 As with surfing areas in general, waves are usually bigger just after a typhoon.

 OLYMPUS DIGITAL CAMERA